xuru/pyvisdk/docs/source/do/ovf_create_import_spec_params.rst

     .. py:attribute:: diskProvisioning

         An optional disk provisioning.
 If set, all the disks in the deployed OVF will have get the same specified disk type (e.g., thin provisioned).
-The valide values for disk provisioning are: * monolithicSparse * monolithicFlat * twoGbMaxExtentSparse * twoGbMaxExtentFlat * thin * thick * sparse * flat
+The valide values for disk provisioning are: * monolithicSparse * monolithicFlat * twoGbMaxExtentSparse * twoGbMaxExtentFlat * thin * thick * sparse * flat See VirtualDiskMode

     .. py:attribute:: entityName